-Where we can, we aim to narrow the focus of a topic and go deep and/or provide a moral or practical purpose for the learning.
+Where we can, we aim to narrow the focus of a topic and go deep and/or provide a moral purpose for the learning or local connection.
 This way we hope our pupils will become not just enthused but inspired or concerned or morally engaged in the knowledge they are encountering.